amaingot/react-whaat/redux-login/README.md

  1. Initialize the app: `npx create-react-app redux-login --template typescript`
  2. In a seperate terminal tab start the new app: `yarn start`
- 3. Add all of the dependencies needed: `yarn add @material-ui/core redux react-redux axios`
+ 3. Add all of the dependencies needed: `yarn add @material-ui/core redux react-redux axios` and `yarn add -D @types/react-redux`
  4. Copy over all of the files from the `basic-login/src/` folder (removing all css files).
  5. Create these four files:
     1. `src/actions/index.ts`